 - Discern and share opportunities to utilize restorative circles in their dioceses, parishes, and communities

 Fr.
-David has worked for Kolbe House at Assumption, a parish-based jail ministry of the Archdiocese of Chicago, since 1985.
+David Kelly has worked for Kolbe House at Assumption, a parish-based jail ministry of the Archdiocese of Chicago, since 1985.
 For more than 30 years, he has worked as a chaplain in Cook County Jail and Cook County Juvenile Temporary Detention Center.
 He has experience working in jails/prisons in Ohio and Florida.
 He received his B.S. in Bio-Chemistry from St. Joseph’s College, a Masters of Divinity, Masters of Arts in Cross Cultural Studies and a Doctorate of Ministry (D.Min) from Catholic Theological Union in Chicago.
 His doctoral thesis is entitled Responding to Violence among Urban Youth: a Restorative Approach.
 He has been trained and certified as a mediator from DePaul University, as well as in the restorative practice of Peacemaking Circles.
 He has published articles and spoken on reconciliation, restorative justice, and jail/detention ministry.

 Meals will be provided and each attendee will receive a copy of CMN's recently published book Harm, Healing, and Human Dignity: A Catholic Encounter with Restorative Justice and The Little Book of Circle Process by Kay Pranis.